Backup

 Make sure that your total storage is less than 5GB, or buy more iCloud storage.
 You can make new folders called e.g. Storage or Private somewhere else on your computer and move files that you don't need to back up in iCloud into these folders.

-To turn backup to iCloud on, on a Mac running MacOS Ventura, set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive to ON, and set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive ► Options ► Documents ► Desktop & Documents Folders to ON.
+To turn backup to iCloud on, on a Mac running MacOS Ventura or Sonoma, set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive to ON, and set ► System Settings... ► Apple ID ► iCloud ► iCloud Drive ► Options ► Documents ► Desktop & Documents Folders to ON.
 Whenever your Mac has an Internet connection, the folders will be backed up.
 (Instructions are similar for other versions of macOS.)

 When you have your backup set up, you can log in to icloud.com with your Apple ID from a web browser.
 (It will try to do the 2-factor text message thing.)
 There you can see your file storage, etc, and restore files lost from your Mac if necessary.
 If you back up your Contacts you can restore an old version in case something gets deleted or corrupted.
 (Twice now, I have had all my Contacts duplicated -- two cards for everybody -- and told iCloud to replace Contacts with a previous version, all better.)